Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Scaling up Bayesian Optimisation

 \subsection{Parallelisation}

 BO, as described in Section~\ref{sec:boreview}, is a sequential algorithm which determines the next query after completing previous queries.
 However, in many applications, we may have access to multiple workers and hence carry out several evaluations simultaneously.
-As we demonstrated theoretically in~\citet{kandasamy2018parallelised}, when there is high variability in evaluation times, it is prudent for BO to operate in the \emph{asynchronous} setting, where a worker is re-deployed immediately with a new evaluation once it completes an evaluation.
+As we demonstrated theoretically in~\citet{kandasamy2018parallelised}, when there is high variability in evaluation times, it is prudent for BO to operate in an \emph{asynchronous} setting, where a worker is re-deployed immediately with a new evaluation once it completes an evaluation.
 In contrast, if all evaluations take roughly the same amount of time, it is meaningful to wait for all workers to finish, and incorporate all their feedback before issuing the next set of queries in batches.

 In our implementations of all acquisitions except \ts, we handle parallelisation using the hallucination technique of~\citet{desautels2014parallelizing,ginsbourger2011dealing}.
-Here, we pick the next point exactly like in the sequential setting, but the posterior is based on $\filtrt \cup \{(x, \mutmo(x))\}_{x\in\hallucfiltrt}$, where $\hallucfiltrt$ are the points in evaluation by other workers at step $t$ and $\mutmo$ is the posterior mean conditioned on just $\filtrt$; this preserves the mean of the GP, but shrinks the variance around the points in $\hallucfiltrt$.
-The hallucination technique explicitly discourages the algorithm from picking points close to those that are in evaluation.
+Here, we pick the next point exactly as in the sequential setting, but the posterior is based on $\filtrt \cup \{(x, \mutmo(x))\}_{x\in\hallucfiltrt}$, where $\hallucfiltrt$ are the points in evaluation by other workers at step $t$ and $\mutmo$ is the posterior mean conditioned on just $\filtrt$.
+This preserves the mean of the GP, but shrinks the variance around the points in $\hallucfiltrt$, thus discouraging the algorithm from picking points close to those that are in evaluation.
 However, for \ts, as we demonstrated in~\citet{kandasamy2018parallelised}, a naive application would suffice, as the inherent randomness of \ts{} ensures that the points chosen for parallel evaluation are sufficiently diverse.
 Therefore, \dragonflys does not use hallucinations for \ts.
-While there are other techniques for parallelising BO, they either require choosing additional parameters and/or are computationally expensive~\citep{gonzalez2015batch,shah2015parallel,kathuria2016bodpps,wang2018batched}.
+While there are other techniques for parallelising BO, they either require choosing additional parameters and/or are computationally expensive~\citep{gonzalez2015batch,shah2015parallel,wang2018batched}.